rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 In him you also are being built together into a dwelling place for God by the Spirit. ^0222

-For this reason I, Paul, a prisoner for Christ Jesus on behalf of you Gentiles — ^0301
+For this reason I, Paul, a prisoner for Christ Jesus on behalf of you Gentiles-- ^0301

-assuming that you have heard of the stewardship of God’s grace that was given to me for you, ^0302
+assuming that you have heard of the stewardship of God's grace that was given to me for you, ^0302

 how the mystery was made known to me by revelation, as I have written briefly. ^0303